Jersey City Construction Accident Lawyers

 - Loss of vision or hearing

 Unfortunately, taking certain precautions while performing your job duties won’t always prevent an accident from occurring.
 You can’t control another person’s actions.
-If your coworker makes a dangerous error, you could end up suffering the consequences.
-Or, your employer could have failed to provide a working environment that’s safe and as free from hazards as possible.
-No matter the reason for your injuries, you should be entitled to benefits from your employer’s workers’ compensation insurance.
+If your coworker makes a dangerous error, you could suffer the consequences.
+Or, your employer could have failed to provide a safe working environment and as free from hazards as possible.
+Regardless of your injuries, you should be entitled to benefits from your employer’s workers’ compensation insurance.

 Types of Workers’ Compensation Benefits Available In Jersey City

 Medical and income benefits are the two main types you could apply for through your workers’ compensation policy.
 Each covers costs and losses associated with the accident.
-It is critical that you review the policy your employer purchased to ensure you’re eligible for benefits, and the coverage you receive will adequately cover your medical treatment and other expenses.
+You must review the policy your employer purchased to ensure you’re eligible for benefits and that the coverage you receive will adequately cover your medical treatment and other expenses.

-Income benefits can replace a percentage of the wages you’re unable to earn due to your injury.
+Income benefits can replace a percentage of the wages you cannot earn due to injury.
 They fall under different categories, depending on how long you’re out of work and how serious your injury is.

-Temporary Total Disability – If your disability lasts longer than seven days, you will receive benefit payments at 70% of your average weekly wages before the accident occurred.
-As long as you can’t return to work and are actively seeking necessary medical treatment, you can continue to collect these benefits.
+Temporary Total Disability – If your disability lasts more than seven days, you will receive benefit payments at 70% of your average weekly wages before the accident.
+If you can’t return to work and are actively seeking necessary medical treatment, you can continue to collect these benefits.

-If your doctor releases you from their care or determines you have reached maximum medical improvement (MMI), your payments would cease.
-MMI means that your recovery plateaued, and further treatment won’t improve your condition.
+Your payments will cease if your doctor releases you from their care or determines you have reached maximum medical improvement (MMI).
+MMI means your recovery plateaued, and further treatment won’t improve your condition.

-Permanent Total Disability – If you can’t perform any type of job, you might qualify for permanent total disability payments.
-These benefits are at 70% of your average weekly wages before you suffered a disabling condition.
+Permanent Total Disability – If you can’t perform any job, you might qualify for permanent total disability payments.
+These benefits are at 70% of your average weekly wages before you suffer a disabling condition.
 You’re able to collect benefits for up to 450 weeks.
-If your disability continues to prevent you from earning income past the 450-week mark, you could continue to receive payments as long as you’re able to show your inability to work.
+If your disability prevents you from earning income past the 450-week mark, you could continue to receive payments as long as you show your inability to work.